publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch61/schA/ptIII/sptC/m__us_usc_t26_s6051.md

         (1) the name of such person,

-        (2) the name of the employee (and his social security account number if wages as defined in section 3121(a) have been paid),
+        (2) the name of the employee (and an identifying number for the employee if wages as defined in section 3121(a) have been paid),

         (3) the total amount of wages as defined in section 3401(a),